Approach to Poisonings

 - Why? (accidental or intentional)?

-Key Elements of Physical Exam
+Focused Physical Exam

 On the physical exam, there are a number of things to pay close attention to in addition to the standard exam:

-- Mental status (agitated, confused, somnolent?)
+- Mental status (is the patient agitated, confused, somnolent?)

-- Skin color
+- Skin color (Pale?
+Flushed?)

-Some poisonings will cause tachycardia (sympathomimetics, anticholinergics), bradycardia, apnea, hypotension, etc. Some toxins also cause mydriasis or miosis, flushed skin, sweating, diaphoresis, or lack of sweat when expected.
+Some poisonings cause tachycardia (sympathomimetics, anticholinergics), bradycardia, apnea, hypotension, etc. Some toxins also cause mydriasis or miosis, flushed skin, sweating, diaphoresis, or lack of sweat when expected.
 All of these signs offer clues to the diagnosis.

 - Mad as a hatter (Altered mental status)

-- Blind as a bat (mydriasis)
+- Blind as a bat (mydriasis/dilated pupils)

 - Red as a beat